rachana5/tech-writing-portfolio/deepl-postman.md

 [Postman](https://www.postman.com/) is a software for developers to create, test, and manage API endpoints.
 [DeepL](https://www.deepl.com/translator) is a translation tool and with the API users can integrate translation to applications.

-This guide describes how to send a request to the DeepL translate endpoint to translate text using Postman.
+This guide describes how to send a request to the DeepL translation endpoint to translate text using Postman.
+By the end of this guide, you will have a basic understanding of using Postman to create and send API calls.

 ## Prerequisites